William Fulton (urban planner)

 William Fulton (born September 26, 1955) is an American author, urban planner, and politician.
 He served as mayor of Ventura, California, from 2009 to 2011, and later as the Planning Director for the City of San Diego.
 From 2014 to 2022, he was the head of the Kinder Institute for Urban Research at Rice University in Houston, Texas.
+He is currently a Professor of Practice at the Design Lab and the Department of Urban Studies and Pllanning at University of California, San Diego.

 He is considered an advocate of the "Smart Growth" movement in urban planning.
 In 2009, he was named to Planetizen's list of "Top 100 Urban Thinkers".
-He is the founder and publisher of the California Planning & Development Report.
+He is the founder and publisher of the California Planning & Development Report and currently writes The Future Of Where Substack newsletter.

 Early life and education

 Fulton was born and raised in Auburn, New York, the hometown of William Seward and the northern hometown of Harriet Tubman.
 His ancestors moved to Auburn from Scotland after the Civil War to work in textile mills there.
 He describes how growing up in Auburn shaped him as an urbanist in his book Place and Prosperity.

 After graduating from Auburn High School in 1973, Fulton attended Auburn Community College where he earned the Neilia Hunter Biden Award.
 Fulton earned a Bachelor of Arts degree in journalism from St. Bonaventure University and a Master of Arts degree in mass communication from American University in Washington, D.C.
 At St. Bonaventure, he studied and worked with Neal Cavuto and Dan Barry.